Observation

 You should use observation if:

-• You are conducting qualitative or exploratory research
+• you are conducting qualitative or exploratory research

 Use observation when you want to see what people actually do, not just what they say.